autoplot/documentation/javadoc/org/das2/graph/PitchAngleDistributionRenderer.md

-# org.das2.graph.PitchAngleDistributionRendererDraws a pitch angle distribution, which is a spectrogram wrapped around an origin.
-Datasets must
+# org.das2.graph.PitchAngleDistributionRenderer

- be of the form Z[Angle,Radius].
+Draws a pitch angle distribution, which is a spectrogram wrapped around an origin.
+Datasets must be of the form Z[Angle,Radius].
 The dataset Angle must be in radians (Units.radians or dimensionless), or have units Units.degrees.
 Note, at one time it would guess the angles dimension, but this was unreliable and was removed.

-PitchAngleDistributionRenderer( org.das2.graph.DasColorBar cb )
+# PitchAngleDistributionRenderer( org.das2.graph.DasColorBar cb )

 ***